qutip/qutip/doc/guide/qip/qip-basics.rst

 - A different method of circuit simulation employs driving Hamiltonians with the ability to simulate circuits in the presence of noise.
-This can be achieved through the various classes in :class:`qutip.qip.device`.A short guide to processors for QIP simulation can be found at :ref:`qip_processor`.
+This can be achieved through the various classes in :class:`qutip.qip.device`.
+A short guide to processors for QIP simulation can be found at :ref:`qip_processor`.